pkmn/engine/docs/DESIGN.md

   as small `enum` values which can be used to index directly into arrays of data where necessary with no additional hashing or indirection required.
-- the engine **never allocates** - given the fact the engine only implements the existing Pokemon battle systems (which were designed to run on constrained hardware), the engine can get away with requiring users to preallocate fixed size buffers and uses **no dynamic memory**.
+- the engine **never allocates** - given the fact the engine only implements the existing Pokémon battle systems (which were designed to run on constrained hardware), the engine can get away with requiring users to preallocate fixed size buffers and uses **no dynamic memory**.
 - data is structured such that in most cases **lookups are not required** (i.e. range checks are used instead) or can be done with an efficient linear search.
   In extreme cases, [perfect
   hashing](https://en.wikipedia.org/wiki/Perfect_hash_function) is utilized to avoid ever having to probe.

 The biggest challenge resulting from the "no compromises" design principle is that **the engine must be compiled with specific flags to opt-in to certain behavior**.
-By default, the pkmn engine implements Pokemon as dictated by the games themselves.
-However, the online Pokemon battling playerbase has agreed to a certain number of small modifications to the game in order to improve the competitive nature of the game, and these are implemented by the leading simulator, Pokemon Showdown.
+By default, the pkmn engine implements Pokémon as dictated by the games themselves.
+However, the online Pokémon battling playerbase has agreed to a certain number of small modifications to the game in order to improve the competitive nature of the game, and these are implemented by the leading simulator, Pokémon Showdown.
 If `-Dshowdown` is enabled, the pkmn engine will be configured to:

-- match Pokemon Showdown's RNG semantics instead of the cartridges.
+- match Pokémon Showdown's RNG semantics instead of the cartridges.
 Pokémon Showdown does **not** implement the correct pseudo-random number generator for each format (it implements the Generation V & VI PRNG and applies it to all generations and performs a different amount of calls, with different arguments and in different order than the cartridge).
-- implements any bugs Pokemon Showdown's codebase includes.
+- implements any bugs Pokémon Showdown's codebase includes.
-- implements the modifications required by Pokemon Showdown's "Standard" ruleset (e.g. Endless Battle Clause, Sleep Clause Mod, etc), including its handling of glitches and desyncs.
+- implements the modifications required by Pokémon Showdown's "Standard" ruleset (e.g. Endless Battle Clause, Sleep Clause Mod, etc), including its handling of glitches and desyncs.

-As a result, when compiled with `-Dshowdown` enabled the pkmn engine should exactly match the behavior of Pokemon Showdown instead of the cartrige (this is verified through the integration tests).
+As a result, when compiled with `-Dshowdown` enabled the pkmn engine should exactly match the behavior of Pokémon Showdown instead of the cartrige (this is verified through the integration tests).

 By default, the engine produces no output about the state of a battle, merely communicating progress and termination via its `Result` type.
-However, during play on both the cartridges and on Pokemon Showdown messages about what has happened are displayed, providing additional information to the participants.
+However, during play on both the cartridges and on Pokémon Showdown messages about what has happened are displayed, providing additional information to the participants.
 Given that not all use cases (e.g. random [Monte Carlo tree search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) playouts) require this information, enabling this output is also opt-in through `-Dtrace`.
-Unlike with the cartridge or Pokemon Showdown this logging is stripped down and utilizes a native binary [protocol](../PROTOCOL.md), though contains all of the information required to produce identical logs to either.
+Unlike with the cartridge or Pokémon Showdown this logging is stripped down and utilizes a native binary [protocol](../PROTOCOL.md), though contains all of the information required to produce identical logs to either.